iOS SDK Setup

 3. Add the Reteno package to the main target.

-and don't forget to add it to the NotificationServiceExtension.
+Also add it to the NotificationServiceExtension target.

-Installing the SDK via CocoaPods
+Install the SDK via CocoaPods

 CocoaPods is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.